 Playing is important to all children and to all our communities.
-For 15 years Play Wales has successfully campaigned and advocated for play, encouraged and supported the Welsh Government to make some internationally ground breaking commitments on behalf of children.
+Since 1998, Play Wales has successfully campaigned and advocated for play, encouraged and supported the Welsh Government to make some internationally ground breaking commitments on behalf of children.

 Increased funding for children’s play

 - In 2000, following lobbying by Play Wales, the Welsh Assembly Government distributed a £1 million Play Grant to create staffed open access play provision.
-Although originally intended as funding for one year, the grant continued as part of the Cymorth grant fund.
+Although originally intended as funding for one year, the grant has continued as part of other grant funds in subsequent years.

 - In 2006, Play Wales was contracted for three years to help deliver the Big Lottery Fund £13 million Child’s Play programme to support capacity building and strategic play projects in Wales.